colyseus/colyseus/README.md

 Everyone interacting in Colyseus and its sub-projects' codebases, issue trackers and chat rooms is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).

-# Backers / Supporters via Patreon

-As of February 2021, Colyseus is owned and sponsored by [Lucid Sight](https://www.lucidsight.com/).
-A warm **thank you** for previous supporters of the project is forever documented in the [early supporters wiki page](https://github.com/colyseus/colyseus/wiki/Early-supporters-(2017-2021)).

 # License